ioccc-src/mkiocccentry/jparse/README.md

 read the `jparse.l` and `jparse.y` files and **NOT** the bison or flex generated code!
 This is because the generated code might give you nightmares and cause other horrible symptoms. :-) See `sorry.tm.ca.h` for more details.

-# Re-entrancy

-Although the scanner and parser are both re-entrant, only one parse at one time in a process has been tested.
-The testing of more than one parse at the same time is way out of scope of this repo but will be tested more as I (@xexyl, Cody Boone Ferguson) move this to a separate repo.

-If it's not clear this means that having more than one parse active in the same process at the same time is not tested so even though it should be okay there might be some issues that have yet to be discovered.

-# Compiling and using in your own code

-This won't be described until after the IOCCCMOCK contest and any changes are made based on what is learnt.
-After this I (Cody) will make a separate repo for the parser which will have an updated README.
-In there I will document how to use the tool in your own projects.
-The below section Examples will be updated at this point as well.

 # Examples